 - Best for personal money management: BigPay.

 - Best for international travels: Toss between BigPay & MerchanTrade.
 But I give a slight edge to MerchanTrade for their Multi-Currency Accounts.

-- If you pay for vehicle tolls, you have no choice but to download Touch N Go E-Wallet, unless you want to manually topup your card at the petrol station.
+- If you pay for vehicle tolls, you have no choice but to download Touch N Go E-Wallet, unless you want to manually top up your card and pay a reload fee.

 - The only E-Wallet for pumping gas for your car is by Petronas: Setel.

 As a follow up from my previous article on the Malay Wedding Cultural Procedures, you're probably wondering about: How much does a typical Malay wedding cost?How many rings are involved?
 Do I...